Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Slavery existed in

-the United States as a legal institution since the early Colonial period.
+the United States as a legal institution from the early colonial period.
 From

-the 16th to the 19th centuries, an estimated 12 million Africans were shipped
+the sixteenth to the nineteenth centuries, an estimated 12 million Africans were shipped

 as slaves to the Americas.
 Of these, an estimated 645,000 were brought to what